-While specialized schemes have traditionally been developed by manually identifying structures first and then designing appropriate numerical schemes, in the following we will explore a data-driven approach to develop time-stepping strategies tailored to given problem classes.
-In our approach, these strategies are learned by a neural network for specific problem classes such as integrands with discontinuities.
-In comparison to classical adaptive schemes, the neural network can learn features specific to the problem class and use that knowledge to optimize its time-stepping strategy.
-Depending on the current system state, a meta-learner can then select from a set of such \emph{base learners} to address a large class of systems, including hybrid models with qualitative changes in behavior.
+While specialized numerical integration schemes have traditionally been developed by manually identifying structures first and then designing appropriate numerical schemes, in the following we will explore a data-driven approach to develop time-stepping strategies that adapt automatically to given problem classes and error tolerances.
+In our approach, these strategies are learned by a neural network for specific problem classes, such as irregular integrands or dynamical systems that exhibit chaotic motions.
+Here, classical adaptive schemes can suffer from inefficiencies, for instance because proposed steps get rejected frequently when an error estimate becomes too large.
+In comparison, our data-driven scheme can learn features specific to the problem class and use that knowledge to optimize its time-stepping strategy.